 Jason repeated himself and turned away, just in case Isabel decided to be "funny."
 He went to hang her coat up in the closet while she looked around the room, even though she had been in there countless times before.
 The room itself was immaculate.
 He was a neat-freak to the point where it was nauseating for her.

-His bed was pushed in the corner by the window on the far side of the room.
+His bed was pushed in the corner, next to the window on the far side of the room.
 It was made perfectly with a dark blue spread pushed over his two pillows.
 Perpendicular to the bed was his dresser that also held his large, flat screen television.
 Across from that was his desk, which was clear of everything except for his laptop computer, which was on.
 He was more than likely doing schoolwork before she showed up.
 He was probably the only jock in existence that did all of his own work, she thought.

 "How was the trip?"
 Jason asked, being polite, as he finished putting away her coat.